 The Leprechaun was always at my side then – he liked fishing too.

-One evening at the cemetery when I was fourteen years old the sky suddenly turned black and there was a tremendous storm; huge claps of thunder and lightning strikes like carpet-bombing from the wars in patches around the cemetery and across the river.
+One afternoon when I was fishing at the cemetery when I was fourteen years old the sky suddenly turned black and there was a tremendous storm; huge claps of thunder and lightning strikes like carpet-bombing from the wars in patches around the cemetery and across the river.

 I was scared and began to shiver, so I ran for my life to get home to shelter along the gravel paths past the old graves.
 The gale-force wind and pouring rain made it even worse as I ran.